ceva24/ceva24.dev/posts/ssh-keys.md

 The first part of `mykey.pub` is the text `ssh-dss`, which should be included in the above.
 The last part is a comment, which can be modified if desired.

-### Step 3 – Create a script that restricts the runnable commands
+### Step 3 – Create a Script that Restricts the Runnable Commands

 This step is optional depending on whether the user is to be allowed unrestricted access, in which case drop the `command=` from `authorized_keys`.
 Otherwise, the command specified is run, i.e. the script.
 When invoking the SSH key, the actual desired command is passed as an argument via an environment variable which this script parses and decides whether to invoke or not.